 In many cases, new wind and solar projects are now built for less than the cost of operating existing fossil-fired power plants – a trend that will only increase throughout the 2020s.
 But despite the positive economic trends, major regulatory obstacles remain which are slowing down the pace of clean energy deployment.
 Many of those barriers exist in the nation’s centralized wholesale power markets, which account for two-thirds of the electricity in America.

 Energy Innovation’s (EI) June 2019 report Wholesale Electricity Market Design for Rapid Decarbonization summarizes this problem.
 The report explains how many of these constraints result from systems designed with a centralized-resource paradigm.
 In other words, today’s market structures are still predominately based on the needs of the conventional thermal resources, such as coal and nuclear energy, which dominated markets throughout the 20th century.
-These market rules are now at odds with new types of low-cost, flexible resources entering the system, namely wind and solar power, and increasingly, battery storage.
+These market rules are now at odds with new types of low-cost, flexible resources entering the system, namely wind power and solar power, and increasingly, battery storage.
 EI also suggests that wholesale electricity markets will need to fundamentally change and modernize to increase the penetration of renewable resources and ultimately support decarbonized electricity systems.

 The paper provides ten principles to ensure renewable technologies can more successfully be added to the grid, some of which are complementary to the reforms recommended in our November 2018 report, Customer Focused and Clean: Power Markets for the Future.
 For example, EI suggests that wholesale electricity markets should support grid reliability in a manner where incremental costs do not exceed incremental benefits.
 We agree, and believe that to achieve that goal wholesale markets need to be flexible, fair, far, and free, as described in greater detail in our report.
 EI also suggests using emerging technologies to manage reliability and congestion.
 Our report similarly recommends that grid operators should aggressively use advanced grid technologies such as power flow control, ambient temperature-based thermal ratings, and dynamic stability limits for transmission lines to reduce congestion.
 EI also calls for the facilitation of demand side-participation.
 In our paper, we recommend allowing real-time prices and demand response aggregation for electricity customers and allowing demand resources to set prices.